 Many of the best business phone systems remain to be an

 on-premise PBX.
-The most appropriate choice depends just as much about
+The most appropriate choice depends just as much

 cost and needs